9:28am PT by Kate Stanhope

 The streaming giant has renewed Lemony Snicket's A Series of Unfortunate Events for a second season.

 A video was posted on the show's social media platforms early Monday pointing fans to the website vastlyfrighteningdecision.com.
 On the site, a letter was posted by the fictional Snicket in which he wrote that "set builders, costume designers and trauma specialists are snapping into action" on the new episodes.
 "I hope you're happy, because you won't be, ever again..."

 The pickup comes exactly two months after the eight-episode first season of the adaptation debuted in January.
-The Netflix-produced series is written by Daniel Handler, who executive produces with Barry Sonnenfeld.
+The Paramount TV-produced series is written by Daniel Handler, who executive produces with Barry Sonnenfeld.